ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/advanced-resources.rst

-For promotable clone resources, the ``first-action`` and/or ``then-action`` fields for ordering constraints may be set to ``promote`` or ``demote`` to constrain the master role, and colocation constraints may contain ``rsc-role`` and/or ``with-rsc-role`` fields.
+For promotable clone resources, the ``first-action`` and/or ``then-action`` fields for ordering constraints may be set to ``promote`` or ``demote`` to constrain the promoted role, and colocation constraints may contain ``rsc-role`` and/or ``with-rsc-role`` fields.

 .. topic:: Constraints involving promotable clone resources